 The LSTM can remove from or add information to the cell state, which is regulated by structures called “gates”:

-Use Case: Predict the current state of an engine
+Use Case of Deep Learning: Predict the current state of an engine

 LSTMs can be efficient in estimating the degradation level of engines.
 And here is one of the case studies on this.